MuhanadAussi/privacy-Policy-taxialsheikh/privacy-policy.md

 * Customer Obligations:

 The user acknowledges and undertakes to use the services of the Hi Captain application in accordance with the terms and laws applicable to us.
+- In the event that the driver exits the application while he is in a required state, his location is taken in the background.
+- Get needs access to your current location when you open it to show you our services nearby and save your location in our database.
+This feature is used only during the order to ensure that the driver is tracked by the customer in the background.
 - Driver must be at least 18 years old to drive taxi, pick-up, cargo, transport and tow trucks.
 - The driver must be at least 16 years old to drive a motorcycle and a tuk-tuk.
 - Record all personal information accurately and truthfully.